Updated: 15 November

 CJRS in July 2020 – March 2021: flexible furloughing

-As part of the government’s winding down of CJRS, the scheme allowed flexible part-time working from July.
+As part of the government’s original intention to wind down of CJRS, the scheme allowed flexible part-time working from July.
 CJRS will pay employee costs (up to the threshold) for the time they are furloughed, while employers will pay employees for the time they are working.

-This is how the Job Retention Scheme is changing over the coming months:
+This is how the Job Retention Scheme changed:

 - In June and July, CJRS continued to pay 80% of wages up to £2,500 per month plus Employer NICs and minimum auto enrolment employer pension contributions for the hours employees don’t work.

-- In August, CJRS will pay 80% of wages up to £2,500 for the hours employees don’t work.
-Employers will pay Employer NICs and pension contributions.
+- In August, CJRS paid 80% of wages up to £2,500 for the hours employees don’t work.
+Employers were required to pay Employer NICs and pension contributions.

-- In September, CJRS will pay 70% of wages up to £2,187.50 for the hours employees don’t work.
-Employers will pay 10% of wages for the hours employees don’t work plus Employer NICs and pension contributions.
+- In September, CJRS paid 70% of wages up to £2,187.50 for the hours employees don’t work.
+Employers were required to pay a minimum of 10% of wages for the hours employees don’t work plus Employer NICs and pension contributions.

-- In October CJRS will pay 60% of wages up to £1,875 for the hours employees don’t work.
-Employers will pay 20% of wages for the hours employees don’t work plus Employer NICs and pension contributions.
+- In October CJRS paid 60% of wages up to £1,875 for the hours employees don’t work.
+Employers were required to pay a minimum of 20% of wages for the hours employees don’t work plus Employer NICs and pension contributions.